 Providing good communication on the agency’s use of drones in terms of time, date, area and intended purpose can assist in minimising the capture of incidental personal information.

-A challenge when using drones is how to provide a collection notice when there is often no direct interaction with the individual concerned.
-A communication strategy may include:
+QPP 5 also requires agencies collecting personal information to make the individual aware of certain information.
+A challenge when using drones is how to provide this information when there is often no direct interaction with the individual concerned.
+Reasonable steps could include:

 A community engagement strategy can assist agencies to make well-informed decisions.
 It is a practical tool that assists in identifying affected stakeholders, what aspects can be influenced by stakeholders, and how the agency can best meet stakeholders’ communication needs.

-Agencies are required to protect personal information from misuse, loss and unauthorised access, modification and disclosure.15
+QPP 11 requires agencies to protect personal information from misuse, loss and unauthorised access, modification and disclosure.

 Drones collect information in one of two ways: